ShiminZhang/BMC-benchmark/README.md

   - Too few data: should be treated the same as unknown.
 This includes Exponential(too few data)

 ## Additional Notes
-- Missing or malformed or failed-to-parse LLM outputs remain `NA` in `report_checked.csv`; manual review ensures these omissions do not affect the labels correctness.
+- Missing or malformed or failed-to-parse or out-of-token LLM outputs remain `NA` in `report_checked.csv`; manual review ensures these omissions do not affect the labels correctness.